 Note: The same limits apply in England, Wales, and Northern Ireland.
 But, the drink drive limit is different in Scotland.
 Even so, you cannot drive anywhere in the United Kingdom if a UK court bans you for a drink driving offence.

 If you get found guilty of committing a drink-driving offence, the drink drive penalties include imprisonment and a fine.
-DVLA banned drivers will find themselves prohibited from driving a vehicle on public roads for a lengthy period of time.
+DVLA banned drivers will find themselves prohibited from driving a vehicle on any public roads for a lengthy period of time.

 A magistrate will hear your case in court and may issue different penalties and codes for drink-driving offences.